ZetCode

 PrintSum(10, 20)

-This subroutine takes two integer parameters and prints their sum.
+This subroutine takes two typed integer parameters and prints their sum.
 We call it twice with different arguments.
-Parameters allow subroutines to work with different data each time they're called.
+In -lang fb, each parameter must have an explicit type (no default type inference as in QB dialects).

 ByRef and ByVal Parameters